All Episodes

 By the Republican establishment, yeah.

-by anybody except that small group of people we call conservatives.
+By anybody except that small group of people we call conservatives.

-Now, I'm a conservative, and for a long time I believed that we were the majority, and we just weren't speaking out.
+Now, I'm a conservative, and for a long time I believed that we were the majority and we just weren't speaking out.

 But what I keep hearing over and over again is that my vote isn't pursued.

-Well, uh no, your your vote is feared.
+Well, no, your vote is feared.

 If there were no conservative majority, the Republican establishment would have had this nomination wrapped up months ago.

-It's the conservative majority that's and even splitting the conservative vote, even splitting the conservative vote.
+It's the conservative majority that's, and even splitting the conservative vote, even splitting the conservative vote.

 The establishment hoped to split the vote and thereby ensure the nomination of their moderate guy.